 How to Teach Kids About Charity

-Teaching kids about charity can be rewarding for both parents and the children.
-Learning about giving and helping others gives children a feeling of empowerment in an uncertain world where unexpected and frightening events happen.
+Teaching kids about giving can be rewarding for both parents and the children.
+Learning about giving and helping others gives children a feeling of empowerment in an uncertain world where unexpected and frightening events happen every day.

 A great way to reinforce charitable values is to make giving a family activity.
 Encourage everyone in your household to participate in volunteer activities, and praise your children when they show generosity and empathy to others.